EasonLiaw/mentalhealth_status_classification/README.md

 ## Model Training Setting
 ---
 For this project, nested cross validation with stratification is used for identifying the best model class to use for model deployment.
-The inner loop of nested cross validation consists of 3 fold cross validation using Optuna (TPE Multivariate Sampler with 20 trials on optimizing average F1 score) for hyperparameter tuning on different training and validation sets, while the outer loop of nested cross validation consists of 5 fold cross validation for model evaluation on different test sets.
+The inner loop of nested cross validation consists of 3 fold cross validation using Optuna (TPE Multivariate Sampler with 40 trials on optimizing average F1 macro score) for hyperparameter tuning on different training and validation sets, while the outer loop of nested cross validation consists of 5 fold cross validation for model evaluation on different test sets.

 The diagram below shows how nested cross validation works:
 <img src="https://mlr.mlr-org.com/articles/pdf/img/nested_resampling.png" width="600" height="350">